Registered Charity Number (Chelmsford Diocese Mothers' Union): 249736

 By their donations and fundraising, our members support central MU projects abroad – helping communities find the resources needed to build their own toilets and improve sanitation; teaching mothers and grandparents how to care for their families and enabling women to set up their own business so they can support their families.

-We support our central Overseas and Relief funds; Overseas providing the required workers in overseas dioceses; the Relief Fund for use when a disaster occurs in a country where we have a presence and where, already working on the ground, we’re in the best place to be the first to give aid.
-Last year, centrally, £60,000 was given to relief projects in the UK and Ireland and nationally in the same year, 3,000 families had AFIA holidays.
+We support our central funds whether in the United Kingdom and Ireland or abroad; providing the required workers in overseas dioceses; for use when a disaster occurs in a country where we have a presence and where, already working on the ground, we’re in the best place to be the first to give aid.

 Our Objectives are: